named-data/ndn-js/README.md

 See files in js/  and examples in tests/, examples/

-NDN.JS currently supports expressing Interests (and receiving data) and publishing Data (that answers Interests).
+NDN-JS currently supports expressing Interests (and receiving data) and publishing Data (that answers Interests).
 This includes encoding and decoding data packets as well as signing and verifying them using RSA keys.